 The second major allocation of funds confirms that the EU has great confidence in Airborne Wind Energy and Kitemill's technology.
 Kitemill was one of 32 companies that received grants from the Innovation Fund.
 Of the 32 companies that came through, eight of them work in renewable energy and two within AWE.
 It is particularly impressive that Kitemill once again reached out among all the applicants, since Norway is not a member of the EU.
 Kitemill's head office is in Voss in Vestland county.
 The main research and development site is at Lista Fly og Næringspark, where a airspace has been approved for AWE operation.

 Hope that Norway follows up

 -The award from the EU Innovation Fund is absolutely fantastic news for us at Kitemill.
 The award also shows that the EU is following up its work to achieve the ambitious climate goals and especially that EU follows up the work on AWE.
 Kitemill’s project was one of two AWE project supported in this round.
 Our technology will help the EU reach its emissions targets, says Kitemill's CEO, Thomas Hårklau.

 He adds that he has great faith that the Norwegian policy instruments will now follow up with funding into the project, which has a framework of three years and a goal of 300,000 operational hours accumulated during that period.
 The EU's contribution ensures that almost half of the total cost of Kitemill's project is financed.
-The goal is for the Norwegian policy instruments to contribute with similar support, up to 60 per cent of the total sum of close to EUR 7.5 million.
+The goal is for the Norwegian policy instruments to contribute with additional support, up to 60 per cent total support of the EUR 7.5 million total project cost.
 The positive development in Kitemill over the past year has also brought new investors into the company, who believe in a commercialization of the environmentally friendly technology.